 Started by small business owners in response to their own frustrations with securing business loans to grow their company, Funding Circle uses peer-to-peer lending to fund small business loans.
 With no hidden fees, clear interest rates, and an A+ rating as an accredited business with the Better Business Bureau, Funding Circle is a great choice for people seeking business loans.

-Upstart is a professional and organized social lending platform focused on helping people and businesses achieve their financial goals.
-Their loan process is quick and efficient and considers many factors including your education, job history, and credit score.
+Upstart is a professional and organized lending platform focused on helping people and businesses achieve their financial goals.
+Their loan process is quick and efficient, and their sophisticated artificial intelligence system considers many factors beyond just your credit score.
 With a solid reputation for success, customers can find answers to many of their financial questions because the site clearly describes how their loans work.
 They also provide education for those seeking guidance for future financial endeavors.

 For business owners who want to see a number of possible loan sources in one place, LendingTree is a good site to use.
 They also offer helpful information about different types of loans: what purpose they serve, the positives and negatives of each loan type, and so on.
 Lending Tree is not a lender but provides business owners a list of legitimate companies willing to lend money - saving people significant time and effort in the process of borrowing money.